-Wondering how massage helps sore muscle?
-Here’s what you need to know about sore muscles and the effect of massage on them.
+Are you wondering how massage helps sore muscles?
+Keep reading to learn everything you need to know about sore muscles and how massage affects them.

 Muscle soreness is an uncomfortable condition in which your muscles are tender to touch.
-You may experience tiredness or a burning sensation.
-You may feel tightness and pain in your muscles.
+It may feel like muscle fatigue or a burning sensation.
+You may experience tightness and pain in your muscles.

 There can be many reasons for muscle soreness.
-Some of them are discussed here.
 Exercise is the most common cause of muscle soreness.
-Muscle soreness occurs as a result of stress on muscles after a strenuous exercise.
+Muscle soreness occurs as a result of stress on muscles during strenuous exercise.

-Athletes or people in the gym after a workout experience sore muscles.
-Sore muscles after exercise can be discouraging to do a workout again.
-But, you don’t need to be worried.
-It’s a normal physiological reaction of your body to vigorous exercise.
+Athletes and gym-goers often experience sore muscles after a workout.
+Sore muscles after exercise can be discouraging and make you question doing a workout again.
+You don’t need to be worried.
+It’s a normal physiological reaction to vigorous exercise.

 Muscle soreness due to exercise is categorized into two types.
-One is delayed onset muscle soreness, and the other is acute muscle soreness.
+The first is delayed onset muscle soreness, and the second is acute muscle soreness.
 Symptoms of delayed onset muscle soreness, as the name suggests, start appearing after a workout, usually within 12-24 hours.
-The mechanism involves disruption of muscle fibers, increase in intracellular enzymes and inflammatory markers that cause swelling.
+The mechanism involves a disruption of muscle fibers and an increase in intracellular enzymes and inflammatory markers that cause swelling.

-While acute muscle soreness occurs during exercise, the cause of acute muscle soreness is an accumulation of lactic acid that builds up during a workout.
+Acute muscle soreness occurs during exercise.
+The cause of acute muscle soreness is an accumulation of lactic acid that builds up during a workout.
 Acute muscle soreness usually disappears immediately after the exercise is stopped.

-But muscle soreness due to other reasons is something you should be conscious about.
-Chronic muscle fatigue, a condition that causes fatigue, tiredness, and headache, can develop muscle soreness.
+Muscle soreness can sometimes occur due to other reasons.
+Chronic muscle fatigue is a condition that causes muscle soreness, fatigue, and headaches.
 Fibromyalgia is also associated with muscle soreness that causes pain throughout the body.
-Lymes’s disease and some infections are also the reason for muscle soreness.
+Lyme disease and some infections can also be the reason for muscle soreness.

-Muscle soreness causes muscles to become stiff.
-It causes pain and swelling in the affected area.
-Short-term loss of muscle strength occurs due to it.
-Muscle soreness can also be the reason behind muscle fatigue.
-Your muscles also feel tender to touch.
+Muscle soreness causes muscles to become stiff, painful, and swollen in the affected area.
+Muscles can feel tender to touch.
+Muscle fatigue and short-term loss of muscle strength occur due to this.
 If you are experiencing any of these symptoms, it may be muscle soreness.

 Muscle soreness is a condition that causes discomfort and pain.
 To stay active, you have to find a way to deal with it, especially if it’s not due to exercise.

-There are many ways to deal with it.
+There are many ways to find relief from muscle soreness.
 You can use analgesic drugs, but they have side effects.
-Heat and cold baths and massage are also useful to relieve muscle soreness.
-Here we will discuss how massage relieves muscle soreness.
+Heat, cold baths, and massage are also useful to relieve muscle soreness.
+Let's discuss how massage relieves muscle soreness.

-Massage is a common practice for therapeutic purposes for thousands of years.
-Many physiotherapists suggest that patients receive massage to get rid of muscle soreness.
+Massage is a common therapy that has been used for thousands of years.
+Many physiotherapists suggest that patients receive massages to get rid of muscle soreness.

-Massage includes manipulating the body's soft tissue with the help of hands, elbow, knee, and foot.
-It involves pressing the body and applying varying amounts of pressure on specific parts of the body.
-By using pressure through pressing skin activates many acupressure points, which help the body to heal.
+Massage includes manipulating the body's soft tissue with the help of hands, elbows, knees, and feet.
+It involves pressing the muscles and applying varying amounts of pressure on specific parts of the body.
+Pressing the skin can activate many acupressure points which help the body heal.

-Rubbing the body during a massage raises the temperature of that part of the body where massage is applied.
+Rubbing the body during a massage raises the temperature of the part of the body where massage is applied.
 Heat dilates the blood vessels and increases blood flow locally due to the release of nitric oxide.
 Increased blood flow delivers a high amount of oxygen and nutrients to the muscle cells, thus preventing muscles from injury and improving muscle performance and endurance.
-An increased blood flow removes excess lactic acid from muscles; it helps treat muscle soreness.
+Increased blood flow removes excess lactic acid from muscles.
+This helps treat muscle soreness.

 There are many kinds of massage techniques that increase lymphatic flow.
-Compression on the skin in a certain way increases lymphatic drainage, which speeds up removing waste products from muscles to blood.
-It decreases inflammation as it is a build-up of excess fluid and waste products in tissue.
+Compression on the skin in a certain way increases lymphatic drainage, which helps the body remove waste products.
+It decreases inflammation as it drains fluid and waste products from tissues.

-It also speeds up the recovery of the injured muscle, which is slowed down by the accumulation of waste material.
-Increased lymphatic flow helps decrease pain, fatigue, weakness, and muscle soreness.
+It also speeds up the recovery of the injured muscle, which is slowed down by the accumulation of waste.
+Overall, increased lymphatic flow helps decrease pain, fatigue, weakness, and muscle soreness.

-There are many trigger points that correspond to a specific part of the body.
-Some of these trigger points, when stimulated, enhance parasympathetic outflow.
-Parasympathetic stimulation regulates many body changes, which decrease pain and muscle strain, thus reducing muscle soreness.
+Many trigger points correspond to a specific part of the body.
+Some of these trigger points, when stimulated, enhance the parasympathetic nervous system.
+Parasympathetic stimulation regulates the nervous system, producing calming effects.
+It helps restore the body and relieve muscle soreness.

 Massage is well known for promoting relaxation.
 It does this by releasing happy hormones, which include serotonin, dopamine, and endorphins.
 Serotonin binds with serotonergic receptors in the brain and produces feelings of happiness.

-Dopamine binds its receptors and activates the reward system, and brings pleasure.
+Dopamine binds to its receptors, activates the reward system, and brings pleasure.
 Endorphins are released during stress and pain.
 They bind to opiate receptors in the brain and decrease the sensation of pain and reduce anxiety.
-It is how you feel good during the massage.
+This is why you feel so good during a massage.